-(3) Put the answers in your own blog post, in a comment to this blog post, or in a Facebook or Google+ post.
+(2) Tell us about it in a blog post of your own, in a comment to this blog post, or in a Facebook or Google+ post.

 Genealogy is like a jigsaw puzzle, but you don't have the box top, so you don't know what the picture is supposed to look like.
 As you start putting the puzzle together, you realize some pieces are missing, and eventually you figure out that some of the pieces you started with don't actually belong to this puzzle.
 I'll help you discover the right pieces for your puzzle and assemble them into a picture of your family.

-Saturday Night Genealogy Fun: Your Best Find of 2017 and Research Challenge for 2018
+Saturday Night Genealogy Fun: Your Best Genealogy Research Find in May 2018

 Subscribe to: Post Comments (Atom)